Everyone who has lived long enough has gone on a guilt trip!

 Sadly, most of us speed down the former.

 There are biblical characters who handled guilt in ways that are typical.

 Genesis 3 tells of how Adam and Eve disobeyed an explicit instruction.
 Realising they have sinned, and burdened with guilt, they played the blame game.

 Matthew 27 narrates how Judas Iscariot, weighed down with the guilt of betraying a close friend, sped down the path that ended with him dangling from a noose.

-The world parades millions of Adams, Eves, and Judases.
-Today’s permissive society teems with specialists on blame-shifting and rationalisation.
-I have met people who are guiltless, at least in their eyes, because they are ‘pro-athletes’ in the blame-game.
-Iit comes naturally to us to blame something or someone, or make excuses, instead of owning up.
-In the rare event where we acknowledge that we are wrong, like Judas, we erroneously attempt to deal with guilt on our own.
+Our society today teems with people who are guiltless, at least in their eyes.
+Most of us have become pro-athletes in the blame game.
+It is easy for us to blame something or someone, or make excuses instead of owning up.
+In the event we acknowledge we are wrong, like Judas, we end it.

 Let guilt take you back to God, to his mercy and grace!